 As more and more research is done, doctors are finding that women of various races have different breast cancer experiences.
-For example, research has shown that compared to white women, breast cancer in African American women tends to be:
+For example, research has shown that compared to white women, breast cancer in Black women tends to be:

 - diagnosed at a younger age